Aleister

 Carroll.
 In a footnote to the chapter he admits that he had invented the alleged meanings, to show that one can find occult "Truth" in everything.

-"The Way to Succeed - and the Way to Suck Eggs!" a pun, as the chapter concerns the 69 sex position as a
+The title to chapter 69 is given as "The Way to Succeed - and the Way to Suck Eggs!" a pun, as the chapter concerns the 69 sex position as a

 mystical act.